 #4 Enjoy a drink at Las Cuevas de Sésamo

 Another favourite haunt of Hemingway’s is this cave-bar that opened in the 1950’s and is well known for its extremely potent Sangria.
 Alongside watching football games and listening to live piano music here, they also host frequent poetry recitals.
-Pay particular attention to the walls inside this bar, where artists, singers, actors and writers have all taken turns to scratch quotes into the plaster whilst Hemingway has a spot on the wall dedicated to him with an autographed plaque on display for all to see.
+Pay particular attention to the walls inside this bar, where artists, singers, actors, and writers have all taken turns to scratch quotes into the plaster whilst Hemingway has a spot on the wall dedicated to him with an autographed plaque on display for all to see.

-If you prefer a evening sherry then instead head to the unassuming, La Venencia, a bar that serves nothing but modestly priced sherry, water and tapas.
+If you prefer an evening sherry then instead head to the unassuming, La Venencia, a bar that serves nothing but modestly priced sherry, water and tapas.
 This bar survives by word-of-mouth and has remained much the same for more than 70 years when Republican soldiers would meet with anti-fascists who would discuss stories from the battlefield during the Spanish Civil War and became a favourite watering hole of many journalists, including Hemingway.

 #5 Pick up a rare used book from Desperate Literature

-Desperate Literature is a bookshop established by Craig Walzer, Corey Eastwood, Charlotte Delattre and Terry Craven.
-Between them they own Atlantis Books in Santorini, Greece, Book Thug Nation and Human Relations in Brooklyn, NY, US.
+Desperate Literature is a bookshop established by Craig Walzer, Corey Eastwood, Charlotte Delattre, and Terry Craven.
+Between them, they own Atlantis Books in Santorini, Greece, Book Thug Nation and Human Relations in Brooklyn, NY, US.

-This bookstore claims to head the best collection of used English books in the city and focuses on fiction, poetry, noir and sci-fi but also boasts to have a large selection of quality books from many other genres.
+This bookstore claims to head the best collection of used English books in the city and focuses on fiction, poetry, noir, and sci-fi but also boasts to have a large selection of quality books from many other genres.